Home

 Talon

 A smooth, fast, thrilling ride, like all B&M inverted coasters.
-Non-stop excitement thanks mostly due to the absence of a mid-course break run.
+Non-stop excitement thanks mostly due to the absence of a mid-course brake run.
 Great G-forces.
 It leaves you wanting more (e.i.- it could stand to be a little longer).

 Thunderhawk Thunderhawk